 by Arnaud Divialle

-In this second of two blog posts, we continue with our narrative, describing the final four phases leading to mold delivery, and how front-end thermal simulation with SimForm improves each.
+In this second of two blog posts, we continue with our narrative from tool design to delivery.
+We’ll cover the final four phases leading up to mold delivery, and how front-end thermal simulation with SimForm improves plastic injection mold design workflows at each stage.
 (Read Part 1 here).

 To illustrate the role SimForm can play improving how molders (“Ken”) and mold makers (“Danny” and “Bob”) collaborate, we compare two workflows:

-• The SimForm Workflow, which introduces front-end thermal simulation into the process.
+- The SimForm Workflow, which introduces front-end thermal simulation into the plastic injection molding process before the mold design is complete.

 At this stage, the mold maker’s designer Danny has completed a detailed design.